Greek Landmarks Off the Beaten Path to Visit

 The driving distance between Dimokritos International Airport and Soufli is approximately 36 miles (59 km).

-Other transportation options include KTEL public buses running from Athens to EMT’s regional capital, Komotini, which has no airport, to Alexandropouli, and other EMT towns such as Kavala, Xanthi, and Drama.
+KTEL long-distance public buses run from Athens to Komotini, EMT’s regional capital, to Alexandropoulis, and to other EMT towns such as Kavala, Xanthi, and Drama.

-KTEL inter-city buses and long-distance taxis, of course, also serve Soufli.
+KTEL inter-city public buses, of course, also serve Soufli.

-As EMT’s largest city, Alexandropoulis provides the most tourism infrastructure.
-However, for an authentic experience in Balkan village life, stay in Soufli.
+However, for an authentic experience in Balkan village life, consider staying in Soufli village.

 Historic and homey Hotel Koukouli extends traditional hospitality and old-fashioned accommodations in a 19th-century architectural landmark.

-Previously a cocoon house, the renovated stone three-story property is now a year-round family-run hotel, simple and quaint.
-Unlike some quaint village inns, every guest room has a private bathroom.
+Previously a cocoon house, the renovated stone building is now a year-round family-run hotel, simple and rustic.
+Unlike some quaint village inns, however, each guest room at Houtel Koukouli has a private bathroom.

 Zagorochoria, Zagori